dengdenglele/project-wyse/nuc-nuc7i5bnb/README-nuc-nuc7i5bnb.md

 - Plug into NUC and boot BIOS update menu with `F7`
 - Reboot NUC, enter BIOS with `F2` and reset BIOS settings (load defaults)

+## Adjust BIOS settings
+- Disable Turbo Boost
+- Set the power profile to `Lower Power Enabled`
+- Set Fan speed to fixed with 30%

 ## Install new OS
 - Plug in thumbdrive with OS media
 - Boot NUC and enter temporary boot menu with `F10`